ansys/pymechanical/doc/source/getting_started/faq.rst

 a new process.

-The way that you clear all data from Mechanical in PyMechanical depends on if the Mechanical is embedded or a remote session.
+The way that you clear all data from Mechanical in PyMechanical depends on if the Mechanical is a remote session or embedded.

+- If the instance is a remote session, use either the :func:`Mechanical.clear() <ansys.mechanical.core.Mechanical.clear>` method or exit and restart Mechanical.
 - If the instance is embedded, use the :func:`app.new() <ansys.mechanical.core.embedding.Application.new>` method.
-- If the instance is a remote session, use either the :func:`Mechanical.clear() <ansys.mechanical.core.Mechanical.clear>` method or exit and restart Mechanical.